 This CP applies to the complete GlobalSign hierarchy of GlobalSign and all Certificates that it issues either directly through its own systems or indirectly through its Trusted RootTM (Previously known as Root Sign) program including self-signed Root Certificates and Key Pairs.
-The purpose of this CP is to present GlobalSign's practices and procedures in managing Root Certificates and Issuing CAs in order to demonstrate compliance with formal industry accepted accreditations such as WebTrust and WebTrust 2.1.
-Additionally, eIDAS Regulation (Regulation (EU) 910/2014) provides for the recognition of Electronic Signatures that are used for the purposes of authentication or nonrepudiation.
+The purpose of this CP is to present GlobalSign's practices and procedures in managing Root Certificates and Issuing CAs in order to demonstrate compliance with formal industry accepted accreditations such as WebTrust.
+Additionally, elDAS Regulation (Regulation (EU)N910/2014) ("elDAS") and elDAS (UK Legislation) and The Electronic Identification and Trust Services for Electronic Transactions Regulations 2016 ("UK elDAS") provide for the recognition of Electronic Signatures that are used for the purposes of authentication or nonrepudiation.
 In this regard, GlobalSign operates within the scope of the applicable sections of the Law when delivering its services.
+Trust services for the United Kingdom are operated by and provided through GMO GlobalSign LTD., an affiliate entity of GlobalSign.